ckarwin/AMEGO_X_Simulations/TXS_0506+056/README.md

 <b> 2.
 Specify inputs in inputs.yaml </b>
   - The input files need to be in the main working directory, or a subdirectory therein.
   - Note: if input files are in a subdirectory then be sure to specify the relative path (from main directory).
   - The input files need to have the proper forms, as specified in the MEGAlib documentation.
-See TXS_0506_056 files for example template.
+See TXS_0506_056 files in "Inputs" directory for example template.

 <b> 3.
 To run the code: python client_code.py </b>
   - Uncomment the functions inside the client code that you want to run.